-1.11 It should be noted that the assumptions are based on the post accounting date pension briefing note, provided by the Actuary on the 6th April 2020 and it is based on market information to 31 March 2020.
-The market conditions at 31 March 2020 take into the account the impact of the UK exiting the EU on 31 January 2020 and the Covid-19 pandemic.
+1.11 The assumptions are based on the pre accounting date pension briefing note, provided by the Actuary on the 5th February 2021 and it is based on market information to 31 January 2021.
+The briefing note states it is very likely that market conditions at 31 March 2021 will be different.
+This is due to the on-going impact of the Covid-19 pandemic and the impact of the Brexit deal from the 1 January 2021.